Student Handbook (PDF)

 Extra credit grading will not be included in any ELI course.
 If you would like additional practice, please speak to your instructor.
 Practice work is not included in final grade calculations.

 Grades will be based on a standard university letter grade system.
-Students should attend class regularly, participate in class activities, complete all assignments, pass the final exam and demonstrate sufficient proficiency with a grade of B- (80%) or better.
+Students should attend class regularly, participate in class activities, complete all assignments, and demonstrate sufficient proficiency with a grade of B- (80%) or better.

 As a general principle, the instructor has sole authority to establish standards of performance and to exercise judgments on the quality of student performance, but in a manner that reflects reasonable and generally acceptable academic requirements.
 Grades assigned in this fashion are final except as the instructor may wish to review them.
 No faculty member, administrator, or other individual may substitute his judgment of the student’s performance for the reasonable judgment of the instructor.

-Students who believe that a final grade received in a course was not determined in a manner consistent with the principle described above may challenge that grade by first arranging, within a reasonable period of time (approximately 5 school days from the time that the student knew or should have known of the final course grade), to meet informally with the instructor to establish a clear understanding of the method by which the grade was determined.
+Students who believe that a final grade received in a course was not determined in a manner consistent with the principle described above may challenge that grade by first arranging, within 2 school days from the time that the final course grades are posted, to meet informally with the instructor to establish a clear understanding of the method by which the grade was determined.
 Every effort should be made to resolve the matter at the level of the instructor and the student.
-Students who have difficulty arranging a meeting with the instructor should consult, Lisa Kraft, Director of the English Language Institute.
+Students who have difficulty arranging a meeting with the instructor should consult their program Associate Director of Academics (ADA).

-If after meeting with the instructor, the student wishes to continue the grade challenge, the student may appeal in writing (with a copy to the instructor and academic advisor) to the ELI Director within a reasonable amount of time.
-The statement should clearly state the basis for questioning the grade received in the course.
+If after meeting with the instructor, the student wishes to continue the grade challenge, the student may appeal in writing (with a copy to the instructor) to their program ADA within 2 school days from when the student knew the instructor would not change their grade.
+The statement should clearly state the basis for questioning the grade received in the course, such as, but not limited to, believed errors or miscalculation of grades or evidence of instructor bias or subjectivity.
+These details should clearly show how and why the student’s grade should be changed from the original grade posted.

-The Director’s decision to have a grade reviewed or not is final.
-If the Director decides that the method by which the student’s grade was not proper, the Director will apprise the instructor of the basis for questioning the grade and request that the instructor review the grade.
-If the instructor, for any reason, does not review the grade, the Director will request that at least one other faculty member qualified to teach the course in question review the grade.
+The ADA’s decision to have a grade reviewed or not is final and should be completed within 2 school days of the submission of a student grade appeal.
+If the ADA decides that the method by which the student’s grade was not proper, they will apprise the instructor of the basis for questioning the grade and request that the instructor review the grade.
+If the instructor, for any reason, does not review the grade, the ADA will request that at least one other faculty member qualified to teach the course in question review the grade.
 In the process of such a review, the faculty member(s) is (are) authorized to assign a grade change and may, if necessary, require additional examination of the student’s performance as a basis for the grade change.

 Students may, at any point in this appeal process, solicit the advice and assistance of an individual faculty or staff member.
-This individual’s authority in these matters is limited to mediating the relationship between the student and the instructor and/or Director.
+This individual’s authority in these matters is limited to mediating the relationship between the student and the instructor and/or Associate Director of Academics.

-Progression through the 050 Advanced-Beginner, 060 Low-Intermediate, 070 High-Intermediate, and 080 Advanced courses are based on a minimum B- (80%) final course grade and a level recommendation from course instructors.
+Progression through the 040, 050, 060, 070, and 080 courses are based on a minimum B- (80%) final course grade.
 ELI students who do not meet this 80% standard in their courses may be placed on Academic Probation and may be given one chance to repeat the course(s) and pass.
 Students may not remain on Academic Probation for more than one term.

-After the 080 Advanced level, a student may apply to progress to the 090,091/084 levels, which comprise the Pre-Undergraduate and Pre-Graduate Programs at ELI.
-Acceptance into these programs is based on an 80% cumulative average of all 080-level courses weighted equally with no single course grade below a 77%.
-Students must also pass a Writing Exam and be recommended for Pre-Undergraduate and Pre-Graduate study by their 080-level instructors.
+After the 080 level, a student may progress to the 090/091/092 Advanced levels, which comprise the Pre-Undergraduate and Pre-Graduate Academic English Programs at ELI.
+Acceptance into these programs is based on an 80% cumulative average of all 080-level courses weighted equally with no single course grade below 77%.

 The University views students as responsible citizens who are integral members of the academic community.
 Policies and practices pertaining to student relations and services should reflect this point of view.
 All University officers will make every effort to ensure that this philosophy is implemented.
 It is recognized, however, that regardless of how well-intentioned people may be, complaints and misunderstandings are bound to arise.
 It is the purpose of the Student Grievance Procedures to ensure that these disagreements are expressed, explored, and resolved promptly and confidentially.